 As you go through physical therapy training, and as an inherent dimension to the profession itself, you will work with people from diverse backgrounds, ranging in age, ethnicity, socioeconomic class, and so on.
 It is important that as you proceed along the pre-PT path, and into the profession, that you make a conscious effort to gain experience working with and being around diverse populations.
 There are many ways to achieve this goal, for example: through community service, clinical observation of PTs in different settings, and participating in events or student groups at IU that tend to attract a variety of people from diverse backgrounds.

-Refer to HPPLC's list of volunteer and job opportunities for pre-PT students for examples of experiences which will not only present occasions for you to be around a variety of people from diverse backgrounds, which is of central important to those working in the health professions, but through which you can further develop interpersonal skills that can help you become an even stronger graduate student, and, ultimately a more effective healthcare professional.
+Refer to HPPLC's list of volunteer and job opportunities for pre-PT students to view examples of pertinent experiences.
+These opportunities offer occasions for you to be around a variety of people from diverse backgrounds, which is of central important to those working in the health professions.
+In addition, they can help you further develop rudimentary clinical skills and other interpersonal skills which can in turn help you become an even stronger applicant, graduate student, and ultimately a more effective healthcare professional.

 - The minimum cumulative GPA and minimum math / science prerequisite GPA required to apply is 3.20.